Lavender: History and How To Grow It

 Now, incorporate all the added materials into the loosened clay.
 Don’t keep the amendments in distinct layers.
 You want the finished bed to have literally 1/3 of the volume in drainage materials.

 I often read recommendations to add a thick layer of gravel under the root ball, when planting, for “drainage”.
 Well, unfortunately, water will collect there instead of drain away.
 Large air pore spaces between pieces of gravel draw water into the space.
 If the soil below doesn’t drain quickly, water will just sit there and rot the roots nearby.
-Soil with large air pore spaces throughout the entire soil profile will drain faster.
+Soil with large air pore spaces throughout the entire soil profile drains faster.

 Drainage Around the Bed